jlewicki/tree_state_machine/README.md

 * Declarative state definitions with automated generation of state diagrams in DOT format
 * Nested state machines

-## Overview
-The `tree_state_machine` library provides APIs for both defining a hierarchcal tree of states, and creating state machines that can instantiate one of those state trees and managing the current state.
-The state machine can be used to dispatch messages to the current state for processing, and receiving notifications as  state transitions occur.

 ## Getting Started
 The primary API for the working with a tree state machine is provided by the `tree_state_machine` library.
 The API for